saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 ### **Workflow**

 1. **Validate Shipment Status:**
-   - The service checks if both the `fromShipment` and `destinationShipment` are in `SHIPMENT_APPROVED` status.
+   - The service checks if both the `fromShipment` and `destinationShipment` are in `SHIPMENT_INPUT` status.
 If either is not, the service returns an error.

 2. **Ensure Both Shipments Belong to the Same Order:**
    - The service confirms that the `fromShipment` and `destinationShipment` belong to the same order by comparing their `primaryOrderId` values.
 If they do not match, the service returns an error.